censay/haos-blueprints/ikea-bilresa-e2489-matter-smart-button/bilresa-remote.md

 ## Requirements

-This blueprint requires the following:
+This blueprint is built from guidance from the "trigger" 2025.12 HAOS update.

 - Home Assistant version 2022.12 or later.
-- The `ikea_tradfri` integration configured and enabled.
-- The `switch.bilresa_remote` entity available in your Home Assistant configuration.

 ## License